shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-billing-report.md

 description: Use the Buying Billing report to streamline internal invoicing for your advertisers in both managed and third-party buying.
 ---

-# Microsoft Invest's Buying Billing report
+# Buying Billing report in Microsoft Invest

 The Buying Billing Report allows you to manage internal invoicing for your advertisers across both managed and third-party buying.